Tallinn

 Kiek in de Kök

 Kiek in de Kök was in the 16th century the strongest cannon tower in Northern Europe.
-The 38 meter/124 foot tower was built in the 15th century with a diameter of 17 meters/55 feet and with 4 meter/13 foot thick walls.
+The 38 meter high tower was built in the 15th century with a diameter of 17 meters and with 4 meter thick walls.
+From the tower, you could reportedly see into the kitchens of the neighboring buildings, from which the tower’s somewhat special name comes.

-The Bronze Soldier is a 2 meter/6 foot tall statue in front of a stone wall and it is a Soviet memorial from 1947.
-The monument was erected in memory of the Soviet liberation of Tallinn during World War II.
+The Bronze Soldier is a two-meter tall statue in front of a stone wall and is a Soviet memorial from 1947.
+The monument was erected to commemorate the Soviet liberation of Tallinn during World War II, and it was dedicated on September 22, 1947, which was the third anniversary of the Red Army march into the city.

-Hotel Viru was Tallinn’s first skyscraper.
-It was built in 1969-1972 as the city’s leading hotel, not least to attract Finnish tourists to Tallinn.
-It was also the headquarters of the KGB in Estonia, and there is a museum for it on the floor of the KGB.
+Hotel Viru is Tallinn’s first skyscraper.
+It was built 1969-1972 as the city’s leading hotel, not least to attract Finnish tourists to Tallinn.
+As something unusual in the Soviet Union, the hotel was built by foreign companies; they were from Finland.

 Linnahall, Tallinn

-When Moscow and the Soviet Union were to host the 1980 Olympics, Tallinn was chosen as the home of the sailing competitions.
-The City’s Hall was a large-scale building in connection with the games.
+When Moscow and the Soviet Union were to hold the Olympic Games in 1980, Tallinn was chosen as the home of the sailing competitions, as Moscow is not located by the sea.
+The sailings were held in the district of Pirita, but a number of other facilities were also built in connection with the holding of the games.

 Similar to Tallinn Travel Guide